mikesamuel/safesql/README.md

 See [minting][] for example on how to create instances, and why this is a tad more involved than just using `new`.

+A `SqlId`'s content must be the raw text of a SQL identifier and creators should not rely on case folding by the database client.

 [mysql]: https://www.npmjs.com/package/mysql